 Just north of ‘The Lake,’ they discovered a natural cavern situated below the Ramble’s main walking trails.
 It didn’t quite fit in with their artistic vision, but they figured out a way to make it work.
 They added some additional large rocks around it to help it better blend in with the surroundings.
 And they also added a staircase that visitors could use to access the cave from the main trails.

-Before long, the secluded cavern became a popular hangout spot, but all too often with the wrong type of crowd.
+Before long, the secluded cavern became a popular hangout spot, but all too often with the wrong crowd.
 Over the years, teenage runaways took refuge there while numerous men committed suicide in the cave.
 Sexual harassment was also rampant in the area.

 Of all the locations mentioned in this list, the Ramble Cave is the only one that’s truly hidden.
 It’s located west of the Ramble Arch and north of a small bridge over the water.
 On the west side of a small bay, you’ll need to step through the metal railing (pictured above).
 And only then will you detect the descending staircase.